haojie06/go-ngx-reqlimiter/readme.md

 # Don't forget to use systemctl restart nginx to restart the nginx.
 ```

-execute `./go-ngx-reqlimiter start` to start the limiter, use `-h` to see the options.
+execute `./go-ngx-reqlimiter start -r 10 -b 100` to start the limiter, use `-h` to see the options.

 ```
 Flags: